ZonBock1337/zonbocks-hacks/README.md

-# aimbot-esp-rblxscript
+# Aimbot + ESP Script for Roblox
-Aimbot + ESP for Roblox
+If you aim, the aimbot will activate and ESP is permanently on.